Rich-Harris/butternut/README.md

 The compression is better than Babili and Closure Compiler (in standard compilation mode — you can get better results with Closure in advanced mode, but only by writing your code in a very particular way).
 It's *almost* as good as Uglify in its current version.

+You can test out the different tools with `npm run bench`.

 *Note: UglifyJS supports ES2015+ as of very recently — see [uglify-es](https://www.npmjs.com/package/uglify-es).*

+## How?

+The traditional approach to minification is this: parse your source code into an abstract syntax tree (AST) using something like [Acorn](https://github.com/ternjs/acorn), manipulate the AST, and finally generate code from it.

+Butternut takes a different approach.
+It uses Acorn to generate an AST, but instead of steps 2 and 3 it then edits the code *in place* using [magic-string](https://github.com/Rich-Harris/magic-string) — which is much less costly than AST manipulation and code generation.

 ## Usage